spro/practical-pytorch/char-rnn-classification/char-rnn-classification.md

 # Preparing the Data

-Included in the repo are 18 plain text files organized by language - from Arabic to Korean to Polish to Vietnamese.

-The files are all in the `data/` directory, named as "Language.txt".
-Each file contains a bunch of names, one name per line, and they are mostly romanized but we still need to convert from Unicode to ASCII.
+Included in the `data/names` directory are 18 text files named as "[Language].txt".
+Each file contains a bunch of names, one name per line, mostly romanized (but we still need to convert from Unicode to ASCII).

-We want to end up with a dictionary of lists of names per language, `{language: [names ...]}`
+We'll end up with a dictionary of lists of names per language, `{language: [names ...]}`

 ```python